 When your task executes, this (copied) output data will be overwritten, and the map server will draw the results of your task (not the copied data).

 If your output dataset is large, the publishing process will take longer to copy the data to the server.
 You may want to run your tool so that smaller output data is created.

-You don't need to be connected to a server in order to define a service; you can create a service definition file which you can upload to a server at a later time.
-But, eventually, you'll need an administrator or publisher connection to an ArcGIS Server in order to create a functioning service.
-You can create this connection when publishing, or create the connection before publishing by clicking Add ArcGIS Server in the Catalog window of ArcMap.
+You don't need to be connected to a server to define a service; you can create a service definition file that you can upload to a server at a later time.
+Eventually, you'll need an administrator or publisher connection to an ArcGIS Server to create a functioning service.
+You can create this connection when publishing, or you can create the connection before publishing by clicking Add ArcGIS Server in the Catalog window of ArcMap.